Sinsemon/CLIP-image-search/README.md

 Do you want to find all the images of your beautiful roses in the garden?
 This is the solution: semantically browse your images using `openai/clip-vit-base-patch16`!

-Warning: This program is still very early in development and has very restricted functionality.
+This is a small program I coded to browse my images and because I was curious about CLIP.

 ## Installation